 These simple steps will help you in planning and preparing for the walk.

-Choose the route you want to walk.
+Choose which route you want to walk.
 Don’t be afraid to choose an off-the-beaten-track route, base your choice on what you’d like to see and experience.

 Make sure the time you have available is a good season to walk the route (not too hot, not too cold or rainy, etc.).